+The staff member charged with running a Fontys institution.
 The Fontys Universities of Applied Sciences.

+Intake assessment

-Intake assessment Portfolio assessment conducted at the student's request to validate previous learning experiences prior to enrolment in the study programme.
+Portfolio assessment conducted at the student's request to validate previous learning experiences prior to enrolment in the study programme.
 A fee covering the costs is charged for an intake assessment.